Pips Answer for Wednesday, December 10, 2025

 Since the dominoes available were all high values like [1,5], [2,5], [3,5], [4,5], and [5,5], the only possible way to get a 1 in that corner was by using the [1,5] domino and placing the 1 side there.
 This anchored the rest of the board.
 The large region with a target of 30 was basically a bucket for all the 5s.
 Once I realized almost every domino had a 5 on one side, it was just a matter of rotating them so the 5s fell into that 30-sum zone while keeping the other numbers out.

-Nyt Pips medium answer for 2025-12-10
+NYT Pips medium answer for 2025-12-10

-Answer for 2025-12-10
+Complete answer for 2025-12-10 (Medium)

 For the Medium puzzle, things got a bit more complex with the 'equals' regions.
 I looked at the [1,2], [1,3], [1,4] region and realized these cells needed to be the same value.